 ENTITY PAPERWORK

-Investment sponsors provide paperwork to their investors outlining the details of their offering.
+Investment Sponsors provide paperwork to their investors outlining the details of their offering.
 For LLCs, articles of organization and an operating agreement are provided.
 For funds (such as private equity funds or hedge funds), a private placement memorandum and subscription agreement are prepared by the investment sponsor.
 These documents outline the:

 Nature of the investment